-[To be e filled-in by the MTech(Research) Scholar]
+[To be filled-in by the MTech(Research) Scholar]

 Name of the Scholar: Registration No.:

 Department: Date of joining:

 Date of Synopsis submiss ion:

 Name of Research Guide(s):

-Title of MTech(Research) These is:
+Title of MTech(Research) Thesi s:

-Signature of the Scholar, with D Date:
+Signature of the Scholar, with D ate:

-[Recommendation by Research Guide]
+[.
+Recommendation by Research Guide]

-ar to submit the MTech(Research) Thesis. .
+r to submit the MTech(Research) Thesis.

 Name(s) of Guide(s) Signature Date

+[Forwarding by DPGC]

-The MTech(Research) Thesis is [Forwarding by DPGC] being forwarded to the Dean(A).
+The MTech(Research) Thesis is being forwarded to the Dean(A).

 Secretary-DPGC Date Chairman-DPGC

-[Verification of Records]
+Sceretary-Di GC [Verification of Records] Chairman-Di GC

-The R ecords were verified and found to be in order.
+The Da ecords were verified and found to be in order.

+THE IX ecolds were verified and round to be in order.

 Supdt.
 (Academic Section) Asst.
 Registrar (Academic)

 [Approval]

-The MTech(Research) Thesis ha s been received and accepted / not-accepted for evaluation.
+The MTech(Research) Thesis has s been received and accepted / not-accepted for evaluation.

 Dean(Academic)

-Note: The following documents must be 1.
-Three printed copies an 2.
-No Dues Certificate 3.
-Plagiarism Report e enclosed: d one soft-copy (CD) of the thesis
+Note: The following documents must be e enclosed:

+d one soft-copy (CD) of the thesis

+No Dues Certificate Plagiarism Report

+4 .,